-Say you’re opening a sit-down bistro known for remarkable steak frites, a family-owned convenience store right on your block, or a specialty liquor store with high-end wines.
-At some point, you’ll need to sit down and figure out your business budget plan.
+Say you're opening a sit-down bistro known for remarkable steak frites, a family-owned convenience store right on your block, or a specialty liquor store with high-end wines.
+Early on in the process, you'll need to figure out your business budget plan.

-We know.
-Budgeting might not be fun.
-But it’s an integral part of building any small business and a key factor in maximizing profits.
+Budgeting might not be fun — but it's an integral part of building any small business and a key factor in maximizing profits.
 Without a small business or restaurant budget, your bottom line could quickly fall victim to unexpected costs and expenses, an unfortunately common fate.
-According to FSR Magazine, 60% of restaurants don’t survive into their second year, and 80% go under within five years, mainly because they don’t account for rising wages and food costs.
+According to FSR Magazine, 60% of restaurants don't survive into their second year, and 80% go under within five years, mainly because they don't account for rising wages and food costs.

 The bottom line?
 You'll need to spend your money wisely to sustain your business through its most challenging time — the beginning.
 Luckily, building a business budget plan can help.
 Here are a few pointers to get you started.

 Before you can create a business budget plan, you need to know how much revenue your business will generate each month.
 Of course, it can be tricky to calculate revenue when you're just starting out.
 Established restaurants and stores can use last year's numbers to calculate their projections, but you'll have to simply estimate to the best of your ability.

 Retailers like convenience stores and liquor stores can estimate potential sales by analyzing local foot traffic.
 If your budget is limited, you can simply stand outside your building with a clicker counter and track traffic manually.
 On the other hand, if you have resources to invest in a demographics tool, you'll gain insight into the types of consumers in your area, not just the number of potential ones.